sujithkani/ttsky25a-tinyQV/docs/user_peripherals/11_pulse_transmitter.md

 ## What it does

 Pulse transmitter is a peripheral that can transmit up to 128 binary symbols, each having varying durations.
 You can specify at what position in the buffer the program starts, stops, or loopback to.
 You can choose to not loop, loop up to 256 times or loop forever.
-Due to the limited amount of memory available, a 6 x 8 bit lookup table is used for the duration.

-Each symbol is encoded as follows:
+Due to the limited amount of memory available, each symbol is encoded as follows:
 | Bit 1          | Bit 0           |
 |----------------|-----------------|
 | TRANSMIT_LEVEL | DURATION_SELECT |

-For the first 8 symbols in memory, a 8 bit `auxillary_mask` is also avaliable.
-Together, a 8 bit duration can be selected.
+For the first 8 symbols at address 0x00, a 8 bit `auxillary_mask` is also available.
+Together, a 8 bit duration can be selected from one of the six lookup tables.

 | Auxillary Bit | Symbol Bit 1 | Symbol Bit 0 | Evaluated Duration   |
 |---------------|--------------|--------------|----------------------|